wanglongqi/wanglongqi.github.io/_posts/2014-11-27-uniunitreadme.md

 Before, you start you may want to know some silly problems in the package like:

 - `1 [T]` is not `1000 [kg]`, but `1 Tesla` instead.
+- `in` is a reserved word for Python, and cannot be a unit.

 Pre-request
 ============